Yazidis: In Western literature

 Idries Shah, writing under the pen-name Arkon Daraul, in the 1961 book Secret Societies Yesterday and Today, describes discovering a Yazidi-influenced secret society in the London suburbs called the "Order of the Peacock Angel".
 Shah claimed Tawûsê Melek could be understood, from the Sufi viewpoint, as an allegory of the higher powers in humanity.

-In H.P.
-Lovecraft's story "The Horror at Red Hook", some of the murderous foreigners are identified as belonging to "the Yezidi clan of devil-worshippers".
+In H. P. Lovecraft's story "The Horror at Red Hook", some of the murderous foreigners are identified as belonging to "the Yezidi clan of devil-worshippers".

 In Patrick O'Brian's Aubrey-Maturin series novel The Letter of Marque, set during the Napoleonic wars, there is a Yazidi character named Adi.
 His ethnicity is referred to as "Dasni".

 A fictional Yazidi character of note is the super-powered police officer King Peacock of the Top 10 series (and related comics).
 He is portrayed as a kind, peaceful character with a broad knowledge of religion and mythology.
 He is depicted as conservative, ethical, and highly principled in family life.
 An incredibly powerful martial artist, he is able to perceive and strike at his opponent's weakest spots, a power that he claims is derived from communicating with Malek Ta'us.

+Elif Shafak's 2024 novel There are Rivers in the Sky includes a Yazidi main character named Narin living in Turkey in 2014.
+The novel highlights Yazidi culture and addresses the persecution of the community.